Prag8855/aab/content/guides/deutschland-ticket.md

 Summary:

-- It costs {{DEUTSCHLAND_TICKET_PRICE|cur}}€ per month
+- It costs {{DEUTSCHLAND_TICKET_PRICE|cur}}€ per month.
-- It allows you to use local public transit everywhere in Germany
+- You can use local public transit everywhere in Germany.
-- It's only sold as a monthly subscription that renews automatically
+- It's a monthly subscription.
+You can't buy it from a ticket machine.
-- Tourists should buy it from [mo.pla](https://en.mopla.solutions/en/tickets/deutschlandticket) or Hamburg's [hvv Switch app](https://www.hvv-switch.de/en/)
+- Tourists should buy it from [mo.pla](https://en.mopla.solutions/en/tickets/deutschlandticket) or Hamburg's [hvv Switch app](https://www.hvv-switch.de/en/).

 {% include "_blocks/tableOfContents.html" %}